-General Reserve Fund Project Description Program Cost 2012 2013 Compact Authorized Investment Consultants Compact Authorized Investments In order to maintain and enhance the bridge infrastructure the Commission has programmed projects to include Compact Authorized Expenditures for host community transportation infrastructure improvements.
-These expenditures will be geared toward improving throughout at the Commission's facilities.
-This initiative is currently ongoing. \$2,001,000 \$45,945,000 \$77,000 \$13,148,000 \$0 \$0 Capitalized Engineering Department Labor This Commission initiative will track the in-house engineering department's efforts on all capital projects.
-The total programmed amount is shown as well as the expected expenditures in the next two years.
-All capitalized labor is then removed from the Commission's Operating Budget. \$15,399,000 \$920,000 \$956,000 Capitalized Capital Prgm Mgmt Consultant Expenditures This project includes Contract No. C-502A Capital Program Management Consultant (CPMC) Services for a three (3) year period from 2009 through 2011.
-Additional costs are programmed for continued CPMC expenditures to be procured under additional "CPMC" contracts as needed throughout the rest of the 10-year Rolling Capital Improvement Program. \$20,444,000 \$770,000 \$780,000 IT Digital Paperless Project This project will meet the commissions green initiative. completed project implementation will provide access to electronic documents. project will organize a filing system for scanned documents (blue prints, drawings, contract, PO's etc.) providing quick access and organized systems for ease of location.
-Included will be upgrades to our printer/scanner equipment and make use of our SAN ARRAY storage at NH/L -TM facility. \$150,000 \$38,000 \$0 Traffic Count Program Upgrade The work includes the replacement of the existing Traffic Count System with a new system to count traffic at all vehicular Toll Supported Bridges and the free direction of all Toll Bridges.
+General Reserve Fund Project Description Program Cost 2013 2014 Electronic Surveillance/Detection System This project includes a Design-Build-Maintain (DBM) contract for the design, construction, system integration, and maintenance services for an Electronic Surveillance / Detection System to be installed covering eighteen of the Commission's main river bridges, approach structures, roadways, toll plazas, and facilities.
+Also included under this project line is the upgrade of the Commission's radio communications system as a separate contract.
+The consulting firm of Jacobs, Edwards and Kelcey is under contract as Program Manager to develop and oversee the DBM contract through the end of the infrastructure & equipment installation.
+The Electronic Surveillance / Detection System went operational in 2009 with maintenance services extending into 2012.
+A&I completed in 2009. \$21,828,000 \$74,000 \$0 Capitalized Engineering Department Labor This Commission initiative tracks the in-house engineering department's efforts on all capital projects.
+The total programmed amount is shown as well as the expected expenditures in the next two years. \$16,121,000 \$920,000 \$952,367 Capitalized Capital Prgm Mgmt Consultant Expenditures This project includes Contract No. C-502A Capital Program Management Consultant (CPMC) Services into 2013.
+Additional costs are programmed for continued CPMC expenditures to be procured under additional "CPMC" contracts as needed throughout the rest of the 10-year Rolling Capital Improvement Program. \$20,888,000 \$750,000 \$777,131 Traffic Count Program Upgrade The work includes the replacement of the existing Traffic Count System with a new system to count traffic at all vehicular Toll Supported Bridges and the free direction of all Toll Bridges.
 The installation of a new traffic count program to manage the traffic data includes the replacement of the traffic counters, modems and software.
 The estimate is based on a C-538A-3 Draft Study Report at \$8000 per site (18 sites) plus three (3) spare units (1 per district).
-The new system may provide increased functionality such as vehicle length data and speed data. \$451,000 \$0
+The new system may provide increased functionality such as vehicle length data and speed data. \$44,000 \$26,000 \$0